RobertEpps/Universal-Workflow-Language-Interface/README.md

 2. If you get a dependency error, check if you are running Python version 3.11.9.

 UWLi should launch as a separate window and be available to use.
+If you have any problems contact repps@nrel.gov.

+# Tutorial
+A quickstart guide is provided in the Help >> Tutorial menu.
+Explore experiment batch handling features like table exports or design of experiments under the Batch menu.